A New Idea of India: Reception

-In November 2020, India’s current Prime Minister Narendra Modi took it to Twitter to praise and recommend the book.
+In November 2020, India's current Prime Minister Narendra Modi took it to Twitter to praise and recommend the book.

-Author Gautam Chintamani reviewed the book for The New Indian Express and he wrote that this ‘book explores the rich past of India and brings the concept of a civilisational republic to the centre of the debate.’
-He added that ‘articulate India’s great traditions via the aspect of individual rights and freedom and add a long overdue and much-needed viewpoint for today’s generation.’
+Author Gautam Chintamani reviewed the book for The New Indian Express and he wrote that this "book explores the rich past of India and brings the concept of a civilisational republic to the centre of the debate."
+He added that "articulate India's great traditions via the aspect of individual rights and freedom and add a long overdue and much-needed viewpoint for today's generation."

-The another review for the same newspaper was also positive.
-It was noted that the book is ‘reference-rich citing multiple authors old and new, though one would have liked the level of discussion seen in the first two chapters maintained throughout.
-The flow is simple, which means you can finish it in a sitting or two, but commands complete attention.’
+Another review for the same newspaper was also positive.
+It was noted that the book is "reference-rich citing multiple authors old and new, though one would have liked the level of discussion seen in the first two chapters maintained throughout.
+The flow is simple, which means you can finish it in a sitting or two, but commands complete attention."

 Sudheendra Kulkarni, writing for The Telegraph, criticised the book’s central idea that the state should recognise everyone as individuals.
-He wrote, ‘A strong anti-Muslim, anti-Christian and anti-Congress prejudice prompts the authors — they are admirers of V.D.
-Savarkar — to make some outlandish accusations.’
-However, he remarked that the authors make ‘persuasive arguments’ when it comes to practising secularism by the Congress and the Left.
+He wrote, "A strong anti-Muslim, anti-Christian and anti-Congress prejudice prompts the authors — they are admirers of V.D.
+Savarkar — to make some outlandish accusations."
+However, he remarked that the authors make "persuasive arguments" when it comes to practising secularism by the Congress and the Left.